zikula-modules/DizkusModule/README.md

 Dizkus Forums
 =============

-This version works specifically with Zikula Core 1.3.x
+This version works only with Zikula Core 1.3.6+

-Please dont use this version.
-Unfortunately there is still a lot to do.
+The code is currently under heavy development, but typically is in a functional state.
+Feel free to test and report issues. thank you.